-Complete our standards-based Online Fire Investigation course from your home computer.
+Complete our standards-based Online Fire Investigation course Level I from your home computer.

 Upon completion, attend a two-day practical skills development and evaluation session.
 Students who successfully complete the practical and written testing will receive ProBoard certification from a ProBoard Accredited Agency.

-Who should take the NFPA 1033 Fire investigation course?
+Who should take the Fire Investigation Origin and Cause Level I and II course?

 - Several subject matter experts, including Dr. DeHaan, one of the leading experts in the world in the field of fire investigation and author of six editions of Kirk’s Fire Investigation, contributed to the development of the course content.

 - Study Guides are the current edition of NFPA 921 or Jones and Bartlett’s “Fire Investigator Principles and Practice”.

 - All chapters of NFPA 921 and Jones and Bartlett’s “Fire investigator Principles and Practice” are covered.

 - Convenient and affordable fire investigation education with fewer travel costs, less time away from work, and fewer scheduling conflicts.

 - Informed by decades of fire investigation fieldwork, this course has all the behind-the-scenes experience to grow individuals professionally.

 - Flexible education delivery to meet your needs; successful candidates that complete Level I and II may receive ProBoard accreditation from the College of the Rockies, or just complete Level I if accreditation is not required.